Yes, Parrots Do Talk!

-Named for the wizard in “The Hobbit”, Gandalf has gorgeous colorful feathers and adores showers.
+Named for the wizard in “The Hobbit”, Gandalf is a 14 yr. old male Scarlet Macaw who has gorgeous colorful feathers and adores showers.
 Scarlet Macaws come from tropical South America where they are on the endangered species list.
 He was born in the US and we actually got him from Tropical Kingdom in Tucson.
 He’s a character who loves getting into our belongings, flying upside down on his hoop and opening Sasha’s water holder and tossing her dish onto the floor.
 Although good-natured and fun-loving, Macaws are not for the novice bird lover as they tend to be willful and are capable of making a lot of noise.

 He has a much larger vocabulary than the cockatoos and can continue to learn words as long as you are willing to work with him.
 He knows Rob’s name and does not hesitate to use it whenever he wants something, much to Rob’s dismay.
 He is 10 yrs. old and will most likely outlive us.